Key takeaways:

 The Problem

 We have a 28-emotion sentiment classifier (SamLowe/roberta-base-go_emotions, 125M parameters) running on-device in SentiLog, an Android journaling app.
-It detects emotions as you type using ONNX Runtime at 46.5ms per inference on CPU.
-We wanted to explore NPU acceleration for better battery life and CPU offload.
+It detects emotions as you type — English, German, Japanese, and Korean — using ONNX Runtime at 46.5ms per inference on CPU.
+We wanted NPU acceleration for better battery life and CPU offload.

 What We Tried (and What Failed)